Apalaciosvillagomez/Customer-Support-Analysis-/README.md

 ### Findings

-  Although between our Avg response times there isn't a great gap we can see that Verizon Supports team has the fastest response time being an Avg of 3.61 minutes
+  Al though between our Avg response times there isn't a great gap we can see that Verizon Supports team has the fastest response time being an Avg of 3.61 minutes

 ## Sentiment Analysis